ollevche/payments-handler/README.md

 # API Design Example
-A simple handler which represents extendable API design in Go.
+A simple handler that represents extendable API design in Go.

 ## Requirements
 Go runtime with version 1.15 or higher.